-We welcome pre-med and medical students on our medical mission trips, as well as at our Memphis-based headquarters to help us with research and awareness-building projects.
+We welcome medical students, residents and fellows on our medical mission trips, as well as at our Memphis-based headquarters to help us with research and awareness-building projects.

 - Research and awareness building projects

 - Mission trip with an ICHF medical team

 An important part of ICHF’s mission is to conduct research and raise awareness on the global burden of congenital heart disease.
 ICHF tries to match the student volunteer’s areas of interest with the current projects.
 Volunteers participate in one or more of one-time and ongoing projects such as:

 - Creating a survey that will help ICHF collect data on the situation of pediatric cardiac care in developing countries

 - Documenting the deficiencies in pediatric cardiac services in the developing world

 - Documenting the effects of Sildenafil on pulmonary hypertension

 - Exploring alternative conduits for RV outflow tract reconstruction